Roof Insulation Guide

 Blanket and Batt Insulation

 Batts of fibreglass, cotton or wool provide solid insulation properties.
 Pre-cut pieces fit easily into standard constructions and lofts.
-It will require extra care to fit around pipes and wires, although compression does not reduce performance as much as commonly thought.
+It will require extra care to fit around pipes and wires, although minor compression is usually less of a problem than gaps.

 Pros